ans-group/docs.ukfast.co.uk/source/desktop/fastdrive/loggingin.md

 ![Image53](files/Image53.png)

-If you click __Activate Account__, you will be directed to a page where you’ll be prompted to enter some personal details and a new password.
+If you click __Activate Account__, you will be directed to a page where you'll be prompted to enter some personal details and a new password.

 ![Image54](files/Image54.png)